mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 Try it in [the Compiler Explorer](https://godbolt.org/z/KeT3MsfcG).

+# Design Goals

+The library facilities that we plan to propose in the upcoming proposals will be designed with the following goals in mind.

+## Safety

+The most important property of such a library is the safety it brings to C++ projects.
+The correct handling of physical quantities, units, and numerical values should be verified both by the compiler during the compilation process and by humans with manual inspection in each individual line.

+In some cases we are even eager to prioritize safe interfaces over the general usability experience (e.g. getters of the underlying raw numerical value will always require a unit in which the value should be returned in, which results in more typing and is sometimes redundant).

+More information on this subject can be found in [@P2981_PRE].

+## Performance

+The library should be as fast or even faster than working with fundamental types.
+The should be no runtime overhead and no space size overhead should be needed to implement high-level abstractions.

+## Great user experience

+The primary purpose of such a library is to generate compile-time errors.
+If the developers did not introduce any bugs in the manual handling of quantities and units, such a library would be of little use.
+This is why such a library should be optimized for readable compilation errors and great debugging experience.

+Such a library should be also easy to use and flexible.
+The interfaces should be straight-forward and safe by default.
+Users should be able to easily express any quantity and unit, which requires them to compose.

+The above constraints imply the usage of special implementation techniques.
+The library will not only provides types but also compile-time known values that will enable users to write easy to understand and efficient equations on quantities and units.

+## Feature rich

+There are plenty of expectations from different parties regarding such a library.
+It should support at least:

+- Systems of Quantities,
+- Systems of Units,
+- Scalar, vector, and tensor quantities,
+- The affine space,
+- Natural units systems,
+- Strong angular system,
+- Any unit's magnitude (huge, small, floating-point),
+- Faster-than-lightspeed constants,
+- Highly adjustable text-output formatting.

+## Easy to Extend

+Most entities in the library should be possible to be defined with a single line of code with no need to use preprocessor macros.
+Users should be able to easily extend provided systems with custom dimensions, quantities, and units.

 # Scope

 The tables below briefly highlight the expected scope and feature set.
 Each of the features will